jergason/blorg/_drafts/learning-goals-and-metacognition.md

 in your head, and when you learn stuff you shove that knowledge in to your head in a specific spot, filling up that space.
-When you remember stuff you pull it out of this storage space and impress everyone at the party with your scintillating analysis of Kim Jong Un's physiognomy that you actually pulled from that Vice.com article.
+When you remember stuff you pull it out of this storage space and impress everyone at the party with your scintillating analysis of Kim Jong Un's physiognomy that you actually stole from that Vice.com article.

 [picture of kim jong un]